seanrieger/Slight-Of-Hand-1U-Eurorack-CV-Keyboard-Module/README.md

 <em>Confirming Selection:</em> Press the High C button to confirm the selection.
 This action activates the potentiometer for calibration adjustment.

-Adjusting Calibration: Turn the potentiometer to adjust the voltage for the selected note.
+<em>Adjusting Calibration:</em> Turn the potentiometer to adjust the voltage for the selected note.
 The adjustment range is limited to one half-step above and below the default voltage for finer control.
 The current adjusted voltage will be displayed on the serial monitor.

-Saving Calibration: Release the High C button to save the adjusted voltage.
+<em>Saving Calibration:</em> Release the High C button to save the adjusted voltage.
 The new calibration value is stored in EEPROM, ensuring persistence across power cycles.

-Special Note Handling
+<h3>Special Note Handling</h3>
-High C (C4): In the highest octave (Octave 3), High C is set to a fixed voltage (e.g., 3.95V).
+High C (C4): In the highest octave (Octave 3), High C is set to a fixed voltage (e.g., 3.97V).
 In other octaves, its voltage is based on the calibration values.

-Resetting to Default Calibration Values
+<h3>Resetting to Default Calibration Values</h3>
 Initiate Reset: While in Calibration Mode, press and hold the "Octave Down" button for 8 seconds without pressing the "Octave Up" button.

-Confirmation: The module confirms the reset by blinking the trigger output 6 times.
+<em>Confirmation:</em> The module confirms the reset by blinking the trigger output 6 times.
 A message "Calibration values reset to defaults" will be displayed on the serial monitor.
 All notes are reset to their default calibration values.

-Exiting Calibration Mode
+<h3>Exiting Calibration Mode</h3>
-Exit: Press and hold both the "Octave Up" and "Octave Down" buttons simultaneously for 2 seconds.
+<em></em>Exit:</em> Press and hold both the "Octave Up" and "Octave Down" buttons simultaneously for 2 seconds.
 The module exits Calibration Mode, indicated by the trigger output set to LOW and a message "Exiting Calibration Mode" displayed on the serial monitor.

-Notes
+<h3>Notes</h3>
-Calibration Mode is designed for precision tuning.
-It is recommended to use a reliable voltage reference or tuner for accurate calibration.
+<p>Calibration Mode is designed for precision tuning.
+It is recommended to use a reliable voltage reference or tuner for accurate calibration.</p>
-Be cautious while adjusting calibration values, especially for the lower and upper voltage limits.
+<p>Be cautious while adjusting calibration values, especially for the lower and upper voltage limits.
-Always confirm your adjustments before exiting Calibration Mode to ensure the desired tuning is achieved.
+Always confirm your adjustments before exiting Calibration Mode to ensure the desired tuning is achieved.</p>